YousefED/SyncedStore/docs/docs/advanced/yjs.md

 #### `getYjsValue(object: any)`

-`object` is a value from the Reactive-CRDT store.
+`object` is a value from the SyncedStore store.
 The return type of `getYjsValue` depends on the type passed in:

 - If `object` is the store itself, the return value is a `Y.Doc`
 - If `object` is an array, the return value is a `Y.Array`